|

 Fun on the Farm

-In a wading pool, place a bale of hay or straw and plastic farm animals.
+In a wading pool or sensory table, place straw and plastic farm animals.

 *Outside